HumanOsv/NICSall/README.md

 # NICSall

-We introduce a structural search algorithm implemented in the new **NICSall** program.
+We introduce a Nuclear independent chemical shielding (NICS) algorithm implemented in the new **NICSall** program.

 # Getting Started